norkator/nx100-remote-control/README.md

 ============

 `Testing.py` => Used for development and testing individual commands.
 `XboxController.py` => As name says, can use controller to control robot, just demo.
-Notes that movements are clunky because this model robot does not support real time controlling.
+Note that movements are clunky because NX100 does not support real time controlling.

 MoveL